THE guide to Amazon Fire Kids Tablets

 Which Fire Kids tablet should you buy and how do you set it up?
 This guide will walk you through it.

 For families with young kids, a tablet is one of the first screen time/gaming tools they may use. iPads are versatile and intuitive, but also fragile and expensive.
-Amazon Kids Kindle Fire steps in as a versatile, durable, and inexpensive option for families wanting a tablet for their child.
+Amazon Fire Kids (formerly known as Kindle Fire Kids) steps in as a versatile, durable, and inexpensive option for families wanting a tablet for their child.

 But which should you get?
 Fire 7?
 Fire 8?
 Fire 10?
 Fire 8 pro?
 What do all of these mean?!
-This guide will walk you through it AND help you learn how to get the best deal, how to use the Kindle Fire, and how to set it up for your child to use successfully.
+This guide will walk you through it AND help you learn how to get the best deal, how to use the Fire Kids tablets, and how to set it up for your child to use successfully.

 This guide will contain the following parts: